 How to Speed Up a Slow FireStick

-Now that you know the possible causes of slowing down your FireStick, let’s explore the 9 ways to fix your streaming device.
+Now that you know the possible causes of slowing down your FireStick, let’s explore nine ways to fix your streaming device.

 1. Restart/Reboot Your FireStick